What Is Relationship Selling and How to Use It to Close More B2B Deals

 3. Loom

-Instead of writing long emails, record 30–60 second videos that humanize your outreach and demonstrate you’ve done your homework.
+When you need to scale trust-building beyond text, Loom lets you send personalized video messages quickly.
+Instead of long emails, record 30–60 second videos that humanize your outreach and show you've done your homework.
+Use Loom to onboard new leads, re-engage cold prospects, or warm up introductions.

-4. Cal.com.
+4. Cal.com

 5. HubSpot / Close